Start here¶

 - Maintainability: content is designed to be reviewed, versioned, and iterated

-- Findability: tune labels/navigation to match common entry points and search terms
+- Findability: tune labels and navigation to match common entry points and search terms

 - Reference depth: add auth, error model consistency, pagination, and idempotency patterns

-- Feedback loop: add lightweight signals (page feedback, support patterns) to guide iteration
+- Feedback loop: add lightweight signals such as page feedback and support patterns to guide iteration